-MakerMade also provides few sample programs that you can use to get started with Maslow.
+MakerMade also provides a few sample programs that you can use to get started with Maslow.

 10. Assembling the Maslow CNC

-Maslow is a DIY type of CNC kit which requires you to spend some time building it.
+Maslow is a DIY type of CNC kit that requires you to spend some time building it.

 You will have to build the frame and wasteboard for the kit using wood and plywood.